 Title Tag: A Title Tag is the title of a page that dictates the title of the webpage.
 The Title Tag also is displayed in the SERPs and is a prominent element in ranking factors.

 Unnatural Link Warning: An Unnatural Link Warning is a warning provided by Google in your website's Google Webmaster Tools that will inform the webmaster that the site has links on other websites that are low quality and suspicious of participating in link schemes or link farms.
 When given this warning, action needs to be made immediately to iradicate the problem.

 Widget: A Widget is a tool or resource that can be embedded on other websites.

-Stop fighting your way through web design, web development and IT projects, call us today and learn how we work
+Stop fighting your way through progress, call us today and learn how we work

 with you to deliver exceptional results.